jlmilton/C2319_cart/README.md

 ```
 python3 manage.py runserver
 ```
-Then, type just type the url address in your browser.
+Then, just type the url address in your browser.

 # Admin
 >User name - admin